Log in if you have an account

 What kind of riding position and handlebars do you like - cruiser style?
 Straight handlebars?
 Drop-down road style?

 Before we get into electric specifications of a bike - what motor it has, how big is the battery and so on- it’s very important to know what kind of frame design and riding position you’re looking for.
 Because, if you're looking for certain bike brand with certain motor, but the geometry of the bike doesn't feel comfortable, then you're not going to like riding that bike anyway.
 We can make some alterations, like swap out handlebars, saddle and all other removable components, but we can't modify the frame.
-If a person has bad knee, or for whatever reason they can't lift their feet up high, then high entry bikes would not be appropriate.
+If a person has bad knee, or for whatever reason they can't lift their feet up high, then the low step frame is the only bike that's going to work for them.
 So it's very important to know what frame and riding position works for you.

 Know how far you want to go on one charge